 Standard deviation is really looking at the average variability in the data, and so higher the volatility in the asset performance, the higher the standard deviation.
 For a normal distribution, 68% of the observations are within +/- one standard deviation of the mean, while 95% are within +/- two standard deviations, and 99.7% are within +/- three standard deviations.

-In the aftermath of the housing bubble that led to the global financial crisis in 2008, even broadly diversified, multi-asset class portfolios suffered losses that ranged anywhere from 20% to 30% in the course of just a few months.
+In the aftermath of the housing bubble for example, that led to the global financial crisis in 2008, even broadly diversified, multi-asset class portfolios suffered losses that ranged anywhere from 20% to 30% in the course of just a few months.
 Highly sophisticated institutions such as American university endowments and long-established sovereign wealth funds weren’t exempt either: all of them also experienced large double digit percentage drops in value.

-Moreover, many important financial models, such as Harry Markowitz’s modern portfolio theory (MPT) which advocates for portfolio diversification for maximum profit, assume that returns follow a normal distribution.
+Many important financial models, such as Harry Markowitz’s modern portfolio theory (MPT) which advocates for portfolio diversification for maximum profit, assume that returns follow a normal distribution.
 But real market returns don’t align perfectly with a normal distribution and tail events can have a lasting impact on what investors really earn, which is why supplementing these models with tail risk analysis is a more thorough way of analyzing potential income.

-The formula to calculate tail risk is a daunting one, but it’s based around an intuitive concept.
-It measures the average deviation of any given observation from the average observation.
-When it comes to financial assets, standard deviation is really measuring the average volatility in the instrument’s returns, or how much its performance fluctuates in general.
+When the equation below is stripped to its most basic concept, it’s really measuring the average deviation of any given observation from the average observation.
+When it comes to financial assets, standard deviation is really the average volatility in the instrument’s returns, or how much its performance fluctuates in general.

+Take historical market downturns for example.
 Due to trade wars and economic slowdown beginning in autumn of 2018, the whole US market suffered.
 The Dow Index at the time was made up of primarily healthcare names and experienced a massive fall in response to each tail event, trading down close to 19℅ within a few months.
 The tail risk in the Dow Index was the 24k mark in October 2018 but when it neared that, many market analysts dismissed it as a behavioral movement.
 When the Dow continued to fall, it was clear that the index was suffering from a tail event and that the losses stood to be massive.